CosplayEnrichmentCenter/Arduino-FireEffect/README.md

 # Fire Effect

-This project is a simple code base to create a fire/lava effect with an Arduino board and a WS2812B compatible LED-strip.
-For example a [NeoPixel](https://www.adafruit.com/category/168)
+This project is a simple code base to create a fire/lava effect with an Arduino board and a WS2812B compatible LED-strip, for example a [NeoPixel](https://www.adafruit.com/category/168)

 ## Examples
 * [Diablo 3 Marauder Shoulders](https://www.facebook.com/soocosplay/videos/1954157731462912/)